Websoft9Archive/ansible-alfresco/docs/else-faq.md

 #### Is there a web-base GUI database management tool?

-Yes, phpMyAdmin is included.
+Yes, pgAdmin is included.
 Visit by *http://Server's Internet IP:9090*.

 #### Is it possible to modify the source path of Alfresco?